okeefm/s3g/doc/gcode_protocol.markdown

     tool_index = 0
     temperature = S

+## M126 - Enable Extra Device
+Enables an extra device attached to a specific toolhead.

+Registers

+    T: (code) The toolhead that the extra device we want to enable is attached to.

+S3g Output

+    ToggleExtraDevice(tool_index, True)

+Parameters

+    tool_index = T

+## M127 - Disable Extra Device
+Disables an extra device attached to a specific toolhead.

+Registers

+    T: (code) The toolhead that the extra device we want to disable is attached to

+S3g Output

+    ToggleExtraDevice(tool_index, False)

+Parameters

+    tool_index = T

 ## M132 - Load current home position from EEPROM
 Recalls current home position from the EEPROM and waits for the buffer to empty